LaraPD/Hostname-And-IP-Address-Finder/README.md

 ## ✨ Features
 - Retrieves the hostname of the current device.
 - Retrieves the main IP address of the current device.
-- Easy to run and understand.
+- Easy and simple to run and understand.

 ## 📚 Requirements
 - Python 3.x